 A handful of other druids fanned out behind him.
 She glimpsed reckless Cogodakus, his scarred face and gleaming spread of teeth standing out at the front of the small crowd.

-Eobin whimpered and slumped against Iothe’s shoulder.
-Anastagus appraised her staff with a critical eye.
+Eobin whimpered and slumped against Iothe’s shoulder as Anastagus appraised her staff with a critical eye.

 Lacking, he will find it lacking.
 Iothe tried to tuck the plain top of her staff behind her back, but he rested a long finger on its end.
 They always do.

 ‘I’m sorry.’
 Iothe sagged into the ivy.
 ‘We just… we just wanted—’

-‘I know.’
-Anastagus spoke quiet and soft, like the rustle of the distant leaves.
+‘I know,’ Anastagus said, quiet and soft as the rustle of the distant leaves.
 ‘You’re not the first.
 You won’t be the last.
 And there are far, far more terrible things you could have been doing than crowning rituals.
 But finding you does present me with a small problem.
 We didn’t want anyone to know we were leaving the Heart-Tree for a little while yet, you see.’

 ‘Leavin’?’
 Eobin scrunched up her face and squinted at Anastagus.
 ‘But you’re allowed to leave whenever, ain’t you?
 You’re a Hand of the Heart-Tree.
-Chosen by the Heart-Tree Goddess as one of the greatest druids ever.’
+Chosen by the Heart-Tree as one of the greatest druids ever.’

 ‘Yes… Anastagus the Truthseeker, Hand of the Heart-Tree.’
 He twisted his hands around his staff until his knuckles turned pale and the wood creaked.
 ‘What’re your names?’

 ‘Iothe.’
 She kept her gaze on her feet.
 ‘My friend’s Eobin.’

-‘And what desire drives two young acolytes out into the dusk in the hope of forcing their staffs into quickening?’
+‘And what desire drives two young acolytes out into the dusk in the hope of coaxing their staffs into quickening?’

 Eobin opened her mouth.

 Don’t try to lie.
 Iothe’s tummy twisted itself into a hot knot.
 Anastagus hates lies and liars.

 ‘We ain’t happy bein’ left behind.’
 Eobin stared at her little bronze knife and rubbed at her sleeve.
-‘Been five years since the Heart-Tree Goddess chose me an’ grew me this staff.
+‘Been five years since the Heart-Tree chose me an’ grew me this staff.
 An’ it’s still the same as any other stick.
 I ain’t know what I’m meant to do.
 Or what I did wrong.’